 Cheap curb appeal projects are only part of the equation.
 To have good curb appeal, maintaining exterior maintenance is essential.
 Make sure that you keep grass cut, trim bushes and trees and ensure that gutters and other exterior maintenance issues are taken care of on a weekly basis to maintain a basic look.

 Basic rural mailboxes start at around $20.
 For a splash of color, try a wooden mailbox for about $50 that you can paint yourself.
+Compare standard mailbox replacement costs, or if you like it bit ore longer lasting and stylish, check brick mailbox costs.
 While you’re at it, spend a few more dollars and buy new house numbers.
 Numbers cost anywhere from $2 to $12 apiece depending on size and style.
 Most home improvement stores have small decorative wood accents for under $10, that can add a finished and custom look as well.

 2. Pressure Wash the Walkway and Driveway ($75 – $100 / 2-4 Hours)